NordicHPC/sonar/README.md

 on the resources on a large computing cluster.
 You can find the Python version on the [python](https://github.com/NordicHPC/sonar/tree/python) branch.

-Versions until 0.5.0 are available on [PyPI](https://pypi.org/project/sonar/).
+Versions through 0.5.0 are available on [PyPI](https://pypi.org/project/sonar/).

 You can find the old code on the [with-slurm-data](https://github.com/NordicHPC/sonar/tree/with-slurm-data)